KTM Komuter: Central Sector

 The routes have been modified over the years.
-Previously, Batu Caves-Pulau Sebang line (formerly, Seremban Line) trains would head towards Tanjung Malim while the Tanjung Malim-Port Klang line (formerly, Port Klang Line) trains would head to Batu Caves.
+Previously, the Batu Caves-Pulau Sebang line (formerly, Seremban Line) trains would head towards Tanjung Malim while the Tanjung Malim-Port Klang line (formerly, Port Klang Line) trains would head to Batu Caves.
 Following a successful trial, the routes were swapped.
 Trains from Seremban began heading towards Batu Caves, while trains from Port Klang headed towards Tanjung Malim.
 The train service from Seremban was extended permanently to Pulau Sebang/Tampin, hence the current name of the line.

 The service is subject to overcrowding during rush hours.
 Several steps were taken to alleviate this.
 Firstly, the operator introduced a new queuing system, in which the lines are painted on the floor with three colour codes representing each of the train set.
 Trains were also run in 3+3 formations, although this has been discontinued with the introduction of six-car sets.
-An express service from Seremban to KL Sentral is available during rush hour.

 Northern Sector

-The KTM Komuter Northern Sector (KTM Komuter Utara) service initially operated between Gurun in Kedah, Butterworth in Penang and Kamunting in Perak.
+The KTM Komuter Northern Sector (KTM Komuter Utara) service initially operated between in Kedah, in Penang and in Perak.
 This followed the completion of electrification works on that stretch.